Azure-Samples/azureai-samples/quickstart.md

             Response<PageableList<ThreadMessage>> messagesListResponse = await client.GetMessagesAsync(thread.Id);
             Assert.That(messagesListResponse.Value.Data[0].Id == message.Id);

-            // Step 4: Run the agent, which will activate the assistant to begin running based on the contents of the thread Response<ThreadRun> runResponse = await client.CreateRunAsync(
+            // Step 4: Run the agent, which will activate the agent to begin running based on the contents of the thread Response<ThreadRun> runResponse = await client.CreateRunAsync(
                 thread.Id,
                 agent.Id,